ruuda/blog/posts/ai-alignment-starter-pack.md

  * [Paperclip maximizer][paperclip] —
-   A paperclip maximizer is an agent tasked with producing as many paperclips as possible.
+   A paperclip maximizer is an agent that wants to produce as many paperclips as possible.
    It’s a thought experiment to show that a goal that is seemingly harmless in a weak AI can become an existential threat in a strong AI.